 That’s great!
 Many users do the Basics courses first (a total of 30 days) to get acquainted with Andy’s teaching style and build a foundation since all the other courses build on the Basics techniques.
 But it’s also OK to skip around, do multiple courses at the same time, or even put aside courses for a bit to do Everyday Headspace or a single meditation if you want.
 Many new Headspace users find the Appreciation and Kindness courses are great for building a new habit while also bringing a little extra warmth and light to your day.

 We also recommend trying the Pro courses between the topic courses.
-These can be found in the Library in the section called “Expanding your practice” under the topic “Meditation essentials.”
+These can be found in the Explore section, in the section called “Expanding your practice” under the topic “Meditation essentials.”
 Don’t worry, you don’t need to be an experienced meditator to use these.
 They’ll just help you get used to a little extra silence and a little less guidance as your practice progresses.

 There are currently eight different meditation techniques used in the Headspace app, all of which have their foundation in mindfulness: Body Scan, Focused Attention, Noting, Visualization, Resting Awareness, Loving Kindness, Reflection, and Skillful Compassion.
 All of these techniques incorporate elements of both calming and insight meditation.
 Additionally, they all have an altruistic intention at their core that aims to help you train both awareness and compassion at the same time.

 If you want to know more, you can watch the short animated explainers in the app.
 When you select a course or single meditation, you will see what techniques are used.
 To help you get acquainted, you can watch an animation that explains the technique.
 We really recommend doing this if you’re having trouble.
-The techniques can also be found in the Library under both the “Meditation essentials” and “Helpful tips & support” topics.
+The techniques can also be found in the Explore section under both the “Meditation essentials” and “Helpful tips & support” topics.
 Our 30-day courses include more than one technique, but with those, you are fully guided by Andy.

 There are a few meditations that might be specific to where you’re at in life.
 These by no means cover every life stage, but we hope they help.